 Despite its colorful name, chlamydia is not a flower!
 It is the most common sexually transmitted bacterial infection on university campuses.
 Approximately 2.8 million new cases are reported in the United States each year.

 The Women's Health Clinic Team can support you and help you find whatever care you need if you are a survivor of sexual assault.

 Call the Women's Health consulting nurse at 206-221-2491.
 She can help you decide what is appropriate for you.

 1. Why is it important to maintain a medical record?

 Each time you visit a Hall Health Center provider, a record of your visit is made.
 Typically this record contains your symptoms, examination and text results, diagnoses, treatment, and a plan for future care or treatment.
 This information, often called your health or medical record, serves as:

-You can go in person to the Patient Services Center (PSC) and ask to talk with the consulting nurse without an appointment.
+You can go in person to the Patient Service Center and ask to talk with the Consulting Nurse without an appointment.
 The Consulting Nurse will talk with you and can order a pregnancy test.
-The results are usually available the same day and the nurse will then help you with follow-up care.
+The results are usually available the same day.

 Emergency Contraception is a medication that women may take within 72 to 120 hours of unprotected intercourse.
 It is important to take emergency contraception as soon as possible for maximum effectiveness.

 Low-cost, confidential testing for STDs is available at: